- Our patient-focused team prioritizes your experience

 - Root canals to save teeth from infection

-We’re so confident in the quality of our dental restorations that we offer a lifetime guarantee!
 Whether you receive a single filling or a full-mouth restoration with dental implants, you can expect it to last a lifetime with proper care.
-In addition, Dr. Strait’s ability to approach your dental care from every standpoint will ensure dramatically better results and save you money in the long run.
+In addition, our dentist’s ability to approach your dental care from every standpoint will ensure dramatically better results and save you money in the long run.

-Call 203-293-2086 for a consultation with Dr. Vandiveer Strait.
-He is a member of the Crown Council, an invitation-only organization dedicated to dental excellence.
+Call 203-293-2086 for a consultation with a skilled restorative dentist in Wilton.
 If your damage is due to a dental emergency, we’ll see you within 24 hours.

 Our Special Technique Helps Dental Fillings Last Indefinitely